python/typing/docs/spec/concepts.rst

 At first glance, this may appear similar to the static type ``object``, which represents the set of all Python objects.
 But it is quite different.

-If a value has the static type ``object``, a static type checker should ensure that all operations on the value are valid for all Python objects, or else emit a static type error.
+If a term has the static type ``object``, a static type checker should ensure that operations on the term are valid for all Python objects, or else emit a static type error.
 This allows very few operations!
 For example, if ``x`` is typed as ``object``, ``x.foo`` should be a static type error, because not all Python objects have an attribute ``foo``.

-A value typed as :ref:`Any`, on the other hand, should be assumed to have _some_ specific static type, but _which_ static type is not known.
-A static checker should not emit any errors that depend on assuming a particular static type; a static checker should instead assume that the runtime is responsible for checking the type of operations on this value, as in a dynamically-typed language.
+A term typed as :ref:`Any`, on the other hand, should be assumed to have _some_ specific static type, but _which_ static type is not known.
+A static checker should not emit any errors that depend on assuming a particular static type; a static checker should instead assume that the runtime is responsible for checking the type of operations on this term, as in a dynamically-typed language.

 The subtype relation